-In the case of Parkinson’s disease, it is the role of the ECS to regulate the lifespan of cells, which if damaged, can have a direct impact on neurons that are needed to prevent the onset of Parkinson’s.
-It’s known that the ECS has a lot of control over our central nervous system, so when affected, brain cell loss can occur, which can be incredibly hard to come back from.
+In the case of Parkinson’s disease, it is the role of the ECS to regulate the lifespan of cells.
+If cellular damage occurs, it can have a direct impact on neurons.
+The health of these neurons are mandatory to prevent the onset of Parkinson’s.
+It’s known that the ECS has a lot of control over our central nervous system.
+When the CNS becomes affected, brain cell loss can occur and it can be incredibly hard to come back from.

 So how can CBD help our ECS to combat the nerve cell loss that brings about many of the severe symptoms of Parkinson’s?

 Neuroprotective and antioxidative properties